SenseiDeElite/chromium-policies.json/README.md

 ### 🟦  Installation

-Make sure you are in the same directory as policies.json — this file is required for all platforms.
+Make sure that you are in the same directory as policies.json — this file is required for all platforms.

 #### Linux
 ```bash